-I had my brows done by someone else but I want you to do them next!
+I had my brows done by someone else but I don't love them.
+Can you help?

 How long do powder brows last?

 Every person will have different results.
 It’s a very common misconception that these types of services are semi-permanent, but this isn’t the case.
 Sometimes the tattoo will completely fade away, and other times it won’t.
 What it will do is gradually fade over time.
 It’s impossible to predict how quickly your brows will fade, even if the technique is near perfect.
 Your skin’s natural exfoliation, your skincare routine, and your lifestyle play a significant role in the longevity of your brows.
 Mineral based SPF is your best friend.
 I recommend maintenance touch ups about once a year.

 Does it hurt?